The Nystagmus Network believes that our fundraisers should know what all their hard work funds.

 What does the charity spend your fundraising on?

-We fund and organise international research workshops, bringing together the foremost experts from around the world to encourage collaboration towards the next level and perhaps even a new breakthrough.
+We fund and organise national and international research workshops, bringing together the foremost experts from around the world to encourage collaboration towards the next level and perhaps even a new breakthrough.

 Funding research in the future